forestryio/forestry.io/hugo/content/blog/sawmill-a-layout-composer-for-hugo-and-forestry.md

 heading="Create a New Site With Sawmill" linkText="Open in Forestry" %}}

+## Why use a Modular Approach?

 When it comes to creating websites, good content strategy is all about turning ideas into HTML with a minimal amount of friction.
 Content creators need an easy way to create visually interesting and well-structured content.
-We think the answer is to think of content in terms of _Blocks_.
+We believe the answer is to think of content layouts in terms of components or blocks.

 Every approach is a compromise between flexibility and ease-of-use.
 Even if a developer could anticipate all of a content creator's needs, these needs will change over time.
 On top of that, developers have to work within UI limitations imposed by the CMS.
 Finding the right balance can be tricky and depends on the situation.

+Looking at the layout in terms of blocks makes them easier to maintain and more resistant to failing.

 To better understand how Sawmill's page composition works, let's examine some common content strategy solutions: